 Where can I buy a parking permit?

-Student semester parking permits are available for sale online.
-To purchase a permit, you must access your Parking Account by logging into the Campus Portal
+Student semester parking permits are available for sale online and in person.
+To purchase a permit online, you must access your Parking Account by logging into the Campus Portal

 , click on the "Parking" tab then follow the steps.
 For more information regarding online semester permit sales please click here